lennseg/oscars/readme.md

 ##Creating the Datasets

 I wanted to get specific information from each nominee.
 Instead pulling from an API, I decided to create the datasets.
-Each actor has an id with their last name.
-The data includes their name, academy award nominations, academy award wins and genres of their entire career.
+Each actor has an id with their last name except the Hepburns (Katherine Hepburn is khepburn and Audrey Hpeburn is ahepburn).
+The data includes their name, the movie and year for each Academy nomination, the movie and year for each win and the all the genres throughout their career.

 <img width="600" alt="screen shot 2017-05-03 at 12 24 46 pm" src="https://cloud.githubusercontent.com/assets/21225598/25670754/b529a1e8-2ffb-11e7-9b13-10957f766af3.png">